Circumcision is the parents’ choice

 Belief it can affect sex.
 Some feel that circumcision makes the tip of the penis less sensitive, causing a decrease in sexual pleasure later in life.

 Belief that proper hygiene can lower health risks.
 Boys can be taught proper hygiene that can lower their chances of getting infections, cancer of the penis, and STIs (sexually transmitted infections).

 Circumcision with Loudoun Community Midwives:

-Most insurances only cover circumcision if it is done while baby is a patient in the hospital.
+Most insurances only cover circumcision if it is done while the baby is a patient in the hospital.
 Three of our CNM’s (Margie, Paula, and Sarah) are trained and credentialed to do this procedure.
 They do use local anesthetic to make the area numb.
 It can only be done if the baby has received Vitamin K. All circumcisions are done in the nursery, and parents are not allowed to attend the procedure.
 In the nursery, our midwives will do the circumcision.
-It is also possible to have a home circumcision done by a rabbi, even if not of the Jewish religion.
+It is also possible to have a home circumcision done by a Rabbi, even if not of the Jewish religion.
 See our links page for this info.